samvitorsilva/Vervfy/README.md

 # Vervfy

-A self-hosted music player for the web, built because I wanted a personal music library that actually felt like mine — not something buried inside a streaming app's algorithm.
+A self-hosted music player for the web, built with a modern design that feels unique and user-friendly.

-Upload your own files, organize them into playlists, look up lyrics and artist info, and listen through a player that doesn't feel like an afterthought.
+Upload your own files, organize them into playlists, look up lyrics and artist bio, and listen through a player that doesn't feel like an afterthought.

 ---